-Since then I've learned a lot about programming and computer science in general, and have written four books about the subjects: Computer Science Made Simple, Think Like a Programmer, How Software Works and the new Think Like a Programmer: Python Edition.
-If you need a consultant for any aspect of computer science or programming instruction feel free to contact me.
-Or feel free to contact me just to say hello.
-That's nice, too.
+Since then I've learned a lot about programming and technology in general, and have written four books about the subjects: Computer Science Made Simple, Think Like a Programmer, How Software Works and the new Think Like a Programmer: Python Edition.

 Feel free to contact me.
 Or connect up through any of the following: